Our commitment to fair procurement

 Our commitment to the Commonwealth Child Safe Framework

-IP Australia is committed to ensuring that it is a safe place not just for children and young people but for all vulnerable people as everyone has the right to feel safe and be protected from harm and abuse.
+We are committed to ensuring that IP Australia is a safe place not just for children and young people but for all vulnerable people as everyone has the right to feel safe and be protected from harm and abuse.

-As a result, IP Australia has extended the operation of the Commonwealth Child Safe Framework (CCSF) to include all vulnerable people, to ensure that all vulnerable people are protected if they are onsite or are otherwise interacting with IP Australia.
-IP Australia considers a ‘vulnerable person’ to be a person under the age of 18 or an individual aged 18 years and above who is, or who IP Australia reasonably determines, may be unable to take care of themselves, or is unable to protect themselves against harm or exploitation by reason of age, illness, trauma or disability, or for any other reason.
+As a result, we have extended the operation of the Commonwealth Child Safe Framework (CCSF) to include all vulnerable people, to ensure that all vulnerable people are protected if they are onsite or are otherwise interacting with IP Australia.
+We consider a ‘vulnerable person’ to be a person under the age of 18 or an individual aged 18 years and above who is, or who IP Australia reasonably determines, may be unable to take care of themselves, or is unable to protect themselves against harm or exploitation by reason of age, illness, trauma or disability, or for any other reason.

-IP Australia’s commitment to the protection of vulnerable people requires IP Australia to adhere to various legislation, policies and standards.
+Our commitment to the protection of vulnerable people requires us to adhere to various legislation, policies and standards.
 All IP Australia employees and contractors are expected to treat vulnerable people with respect and act in accordance with the APS Code of Conduct and APS Values.

-IP Australia is compliant with the four CCSF requirements and will continue to adopt and implement measures to ensure ongoing compliance and alignment with the CCSF.
+We are compliant with the 4 CCSF requirements and remain committed to continuous improvement.
+We will continue to identify and implement measures that strengthen our practices, ensure the safety and wellbeing of vulnerable people and support ongoing compliance and alignment with the CCSF.

 At IP Australia, personnel may have direct or indirect contact with vulnerable people.